-The faculty proposer, or their Curriculum Committee representative, will present the proposal to the full Committee.
-The Committee will take the proposal under consideration and may request revisions or clarifications to the outline or proposal form.
-Typically, the proposal will be voted on at the next Curriculum Committee meeting after the presentation.
-Once a proposal is approved by the Curriculum Committee, it will be forwarded to the Office of Instruction and prepared for presentation to the Board of Trustees.
+The faculty proposer, or their Curriculum Committee representative, presents the proposal to the full Committee.
+The Committee takes the proposal under consideration and may request revisions or clarifications to the outline or proposal.
+Typically, the proposal is voted on at the next Committee meeting following the presentation.
+Once a proposal is approved by the Curriculum Committee, it is forwarded to the Office of Academic Services and prepared for presentation to the Board of Trustees.

-4. Approval by the Board of Trustees
+4. Approval by the CLPCCD Board of Trustees

-Currently the Board of Trustees reviews and approves proposals from the Committee four times a year.
-After approval the Curriculum Specialist submits the proposals to the Chancellor's Office to the Chancellor's Office Curriculum Inventory system (COCI).
+Currently, the CLPCCDBoard of Trustees reviews and approves proposals from the Committee an average of four times a year.
+After Board approval, the Curriculum & SLO Specialist submits the proposals to the State Chancellor's Office via the Chancellor's Office Curriculum Inventory system (COCI).

-5. Approval by the State Chancellor's Office
+5. Approval by the CCC State Chancellor's Office

-Credit COR's are automatically approved by the Chancellor's Office the day after they submitted to the COCI.
-Noncredit COR's are reviewed by the Chancellor's Office for approval, and currently the process could take up to one year.
-Currently credit and noncredit programs are reviewed by the Chancellor's Office for approval and may take months to years (noncredit) for approval.
+Credit COR's are automatically approved by the Chancellor's Office the day after they are submitted to the COCI.
+Noncredit COR's are reviewed by the Chancellor's Office for approval; and currently, the process could take up to one year.
 The Chancellor's Office is working to make this process faster.